tvooo/tp2/3-literature.md

-# Theoretical Framework
+# Theoretical framework

 This chapter introduces theoretical concepts that build the foundation of this thesis.
 As I focus on researching the social practice of bicycling, it seems mandatory to explore the theory of social relations, with special focus on mobility.
 Furthermore, I look into the social creation of meaning, which leads to place-making.
-Lastly, this chapter introduces *random vélobmobile formations-in-action*, which are one situation where cycle-based interaction can take place.
+Lastly, this chapter introduces *random vélomobile formations-in-action*, which are one situation where cycle-based interaction can take place.
 They are used as an example throughout this thesis report.

 ## Place-making and purpose